moorepants/eme185/content/pages/reports.rst

 :title: Reports
 :status: hidden

-Two reports will be due during the winter quarter:
+Two reports will be due during the winter quarter and two reports will be due during the spring quarter:

 1. Project Proposal
 2. Preliminary Design
+3. Midterm Progress Update
+4. Final Design Report

 Please note that each report should be standalone.
 You may refer to earlier reports, but each report should provide adequate information to allow a reader